pnp/blog/content/post/introduction-to-tokens.md

 {{< image alt="01ed60e47ba84e66b302a6ef0e9035d2.png" src="images/blog/introduction-to-tokens/01ed60e47ba84e66b302a6ef0e9035d2.png" >}}
 ![](file:////home/lford/code/personal/draft_posts/TokenIntroduction/01ed60e47ba84e66b302a6ef0e9035d2.png)

-> The term \"auth token\" is widely used can become misleading as it
+> The term "auth token" is widely used can become misleading as it
 > could be interpreted as an **authentication** (ID) or
 > **authorization** (access) token.
 It is important to distinguish the
-> difference between the two and try to avoid using the term \"auth
+> difference between the two and try to avoid using the term "auth
-> token\".
+> token".

 #### Refresh tokens